Haram: Food and intoxicants

+Forbidden categories of actions beside dietary laws

-Marriage and family
+Marriage and family rules

 Islam is very strict in prohibiting zina, whether it be adultery or sexual intercourse between two unmarried individuals.

 In terms of marriage proposals, it is considered haram for a Muslim man to propose to a divorced or widowed woman during her iddah (the waiting period during which she is not allowed to marry again).
 The man is able to express his desire for marriage, but cannot execute an actual proposal.
 It is also forbidden for a Muslim man to propose to a woman who is married to another man.

-It is considered haram for a Muslim woman to marry a non-Muslim man.
-This is due to the idea that the man is the head of the household, the one who supports the family, and the man is considered responsible for his wife.
-Muslims do not believe in giving women to the hands of those who do not practice Islam and having them responsible over Muslim women because they are not concerned with protecting the rites of the religion.
+Relating to the topic of marriage, there is a common consensus that it is unholy and against the word of God to have romantic relations with someone of the same gender.
+This idea is not explicitly stated in the Quran, but is heavily frowned upon by the Islamic community.

+In Islamic law, it is considered haram for a Muslim woman to marry a non-Muslim man.
+However, Muslim men can marry Christian or Jewish women.

+Polygyny is permissible (a man can have up to 4 wives), but polyandry (a woman having multiple husbands) is forbidden.